matthias-reis/carda-gatsby/content/articles/2022/04/ukrainian-war-refugee-support-1.md

 ---
 **Pelagic Records have made a sampler for the refugees from Ukraine with Mono, Year Of No Light, Bruit, SOM, Årabrot, Psychonaut, Nyos, Shy, Low, Enphin, Oslo Tapes, Briqueville and Johan G Winther.**

-Given the horrific events surrounding the war in Ukraine, the label wants to contribute together with the musicians⋆ to support the people who have lost their homes.
+Given the horrific events surrounding the war in Ukraine, the label wants to contribute together with the musicians to support the people who have lost their homes.

 Pelagic asked their artists to create a double-tape sampler of exclusive, unreleased material.
 It's hand-numbered and limited to 200 copies.
 So if you want to get your hands on the haptic version, be quick.
 [You can pre-order the cassettes here](https://pelagic-records.com/product/pelagic-records-ukrainian-war-refugee-support-a-pelagic-compilation-2xtape/).